andhika-tanaka/SmartClinic/src/main/resources/static/vendors/bootstrap/site/docs/4.3/components/alerts.md

 ---
 layout: docs
 title: Alerts
-description: Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
+description: Provide contextual feedback messages for typical clinicUser actions with the handful of available and flexible alert messages.
 group: components
 redirect_from:
   - "/components/"